+Minor Requirements: Twenty (20) semester hours.
+At least twelve (12) semester hours must be taken at Aquinas.
 Only courses with a grade of B- or better will count toward the minor.

-AQUINAS REQUIREMENTS GRADE PREREQUISITES ECON 200 Economics for the Citizen ECON 301 Intermediate Microeconomics OR 4.0 ECON 302 Intermediate Macroeconomics 4.0 ECON 200 Choose three (3) courses in Economics: ECON 301 Intermediate Microeconomics 4.0 ECON 200 ECON 302 Intermediate Macroeconomics 4.0 ECON 200 ECON 305 Money and Banking 4.0 ECON 200 ECON 310 International Economics 4.0 ECON 200 ECON 315 Environmental Economics 4.0 ECON 200 ECON 320 Labor Economics 4.0 ECON 200 ECON 325 Public Choice 4.0 ECON 200 ECON 396 Special Topics in Economics 4.0 ECON 398 Readings in Economics 4.0 Department Chair Approval ECON 399 Independent Project in Economics 4.0 Department Chair Approval ECON 400 Development Economics 4.0 ECON 200 ECON 405 Econometrics 4.0 ECON 200, MAT 115
+A GPA of 2.5 must be maintained.
+AQUINAS REQUIREMENTS GRADE PREREQUISITES ECON 200 Economics for the Citizen 4.0 ECON 301 Intermediate Microeconomics OR ECON 302 Intermediate Macroeconomics 4.0 ECON 200 Choose three (3) courses in Economics: ECON 301 Intermediate Microeconomics 4.0 ECON 200 ECON 302 Intermediate Macroeconomics 4.0 ECON 200 ECON 305 Money and Banking 4.0 ECON 200 ECON 200 ECON 310 International Economics 4.0 ECON 200 ECON 315 Environmental Economics 4.0 ECON 320 Labor Economics ECON 200 4.0 ECON 325 Public Choice ECON 200 4.0 ECON 396 Special Topics in Economics 4.0 ECON 398 Readings in Economics 4.0 Department Chair Approval ECON 399 Independent Project in Economics Department Chair Approval 4.0 ECON 400 Development Economics 4.0 ECON 200 ECON 200, MAT 115 ECON 405 Econometrics 4.0

 ECON 200 Economics for the Citizen (4) This course is a survey of broad economic principles and how they can help us better understand the world around us.
 Topics include market structures (competitive vs. monopolist), the effects of taxation on consumers and producers, national income accounting, and aggregate demand management.
 ECON 301 Intermediate Microeconomics (4) Study of the theoretical models used to understand the economic behavior of households and firms, the outcomes to be expected under different market structures, and market failures; introduction to ways of assessing the efficiency and justice of market systems.
 Prerequisite(s): ECON 200.
 ECON 302 Intermediate Macroeconomics (4) Study of the development and history of the theoretical models used to understand business cycles and inflation and to evaluate fiscal and monetary policy Prerequisite(s): ECON 200.
 ECON 305 Money & Banking (4) A study of financial institutions and markets and of monetary theory.
 Prerequisite(s): ECON 200.

 ECON 310 International Economics (4) A study of the fundamental principles of international economic relations.
 Subjects covered include the economic basis for international specialization and trade, the economic gains from trade, trade policies, economic blocs, and the international financial system.
 Prerequisite(s): ECON 200.
 ECON 315 Environmental Economics (4) Microeconomic theory and models of environmental economics are examined, such as common property resources, externalities, environmental accounting, contingent valuation, and maximum sustainable yield, along with the complex economic and social impacts of environmental policy.
 Prerequisite(s): ECON 200.